 It is the responsibility of the Primary Bidder to ensure that all NISEP funding is accounted for and appropriately spent on approved schemes in accordance with the conditions specified in this Framework Document and the terms agreed through the scheme submission, approval and variation process.
-There will be no relationship of any sort between a scheme partner or sub-contractor who is not a Primary Bidder and the Utility Regulator.
+There will be no relationship of any sort between a scheme partner or sub-contractor who is not a Primary Bidder and the Utility Regulator and/or the Programme Administrator.
 It is the responsibility of the Primary Bidder to sufficiently vet any scheme partner or sub-contractor it may chose to work with and to ensure that they comply with all relevant laws and obligations.
 It is the Primary Bidder's responsibility to ensure that it has entered into contractual relationships with partners, subcontractors, suppliers etc as appropriate.
 Funding will only be released to the Primary Bidder.
 The Primary Bidder will remain solely liable for the return of any NISEP funding allocated to it and not spent on approved schemes in accordance with the provisions of the Framework Document.
+The scheme audits, carried out by the Programme Administrator, must be conducted with the Primary Bidder and not a scheme partner or sub-contractor although they may be present at the audit.

-Contractual or other arrangements between Primary Bidders and scheme partners and/or sub-contractors are entirely the responsibility of the Primary Bidders and not the Utility Regulator.
+Contractual or other arrangements between Primary Bidders and scheme partners and/or sub-contractors are entirely the responsibility of the Primary

+Bidders and not the Utility Regulator.
 This includes ensuring that any work carried out by scheme participants conforms to best practice customer satisfaction and quality standards.

-The NISEP is funded by customer money, Primary Bidders should ensure that procurement processes used to engage other organisations (such as subcontractors, scheme managers, installers, inspectors and where appropriate partners) and suppliers of measures are fair and ensure best value use of
+The NISEP is funded by customer money, Primary Bidders should ensure that procurement processes used to engage other organisations (such as subcontractors, scheme managers, installers, inspectors and where appropriate partners) and suppliers of measures are fair and ensure best value use of NISEP funding.

-NISEP funding.
 The nature of any contractual relationships must also meet this test.

-For the avoidance of doubt, in regard to the selection of other organisations and suppliers of measures primary bidders and their agents should adopt good practice by adopting a transparent, competitive procurement process on each occasion.
+For the avoidance of doubt, in regard to the selection of other organisations and suppliers of measures Primary Bidders and their agents should adopt good practice by conducting a transparent, competitive procurement process on each occasion.